Shipu12345/telegram-poll-vote/README.md

 **Sir Asad's Optimal Option Theorem:**
-    *Let A Poll, IFF the poll is a subset of a Single Select Multiple Choice Question, the Count of votes of an option is directly proportional to the probability the optimal voting option.*
+    *Let A Poll, IFF the poll is a subset of a Single Select Multiple Choice Question, the Count of votes of an option is directly proportional to the probability of the optimal voting option.*